Zygmunt Bauman: Art: a liquid element?

 One of Bauman works focuses on the concept of art as influenced by the liquidity of appreciation.
 The author puts forward the idea that "we desire and seek a realization that usually consists of a constant becoming, in a permanent disposition of becoming".
 In essence, our aim is not the object of our longing but the action of longing itself, and the worst peril is reaching complete satisfaction.
 In this framework, Bauman explores how art can position itself in a world where the fleeting is the dominant paradigm.
-Art is substantially something that contributes to giving immortality to virtually anything: hence the philosopher wonders, "can art transform the ephemeral into an eternal matter?".
+Art is substantially something that contributes to giving immortality to virtually anything: hence the philosopher wonders, "can art transform the ephemeral into an eternal matter?"

 Bauman concludes that the current reality is characterized by individuals who do not have time nor space to relate with the everlasting, with absolute and established values.
 Art and the relation of people with them, both in creating it and in participating in it, is dramatically changing.
-Citing Hannah Arendt, he asserts that "an object is cultural if it persists; its temporary aspect, its permanence, is opposite to the functional [...] culture sees itself threatened when all the objects in the world, those produced today and those of the past, are exclusively considered from the point of view of utility for the social process of survival".
 Withal, the concept of culture and art can only find a sense in the liquid society if it abandons its traditional understanding and adopts the deconstructive approach.
-Bauman gives as examples artworks by Manolo Valdés, Jacques Villeglé and Herman Braun-Vega.
+Bauman gives as examples artworks by Manolo Valdés, Jacques Villeglé, and Herman Braun-Vega.
+Citing Hannah Arendt, he asserts that "an object is cultural if it persists; its temporary aspect, its permanence, is opposite to the functional ... culture sees itself threatened when all the objects in the world, those produced today and those of the past, are exclusively considered from the point of view of utility for the social process of survival."

 Awards and honours

 Bauman was awarded the European Amalfi Prize for Sociology and Social Sciences in 1992, the Theodor W. Adorno Award of the city of Frankfurt in 1998 and The VIZE 97 Prize in 2006.
 He was awarded in 2010, jointly with Alain Touraine, the Princess of Asturias Award for Communication and the Humanities.
 The University of Leeds established 'The Bauman Institute' within its School of Sociology and Social Policy in his honour in September 2010.
 The University of Lower Silesia, a small private higher education institution in Lower Silesia, Poland, planned to award Bauman an honorary doctorate in October 2013.
-However, as a response to a "several antisemitic attacks via social media internet sites" mixed with accusations of having a pro-socialist background against him by far-right groups, he eventually declined the doctorate.

-In 2015 the University of Salento awarded Bauman an honorary degree in Modern Languages, Literature and Literary Translation.
+As a response to a "several antisemitic attacks via social media internet sites", mixed with accusations of having a pro-socialist background against him by far-right groups, he eventually declined the doctorate.
+In 2015, the University of Salento awarded Bauman an honorary degree in Modern Languages, Literature and Literary Translation.